commercetools/commercetools-sync-java/docs/usage/CATEGORY_SYNC.md

 a callback that is called whenever an event occurs during the sync process that represents a warning.
 Currently, these events.
 <!--
-- `removeOtherLocales`
-a flag which enables the sync module to add additional localizations without deleting existing ones, if set to `false`.
-If set to `true`, which is the default value of the option, it deletes the existing object properties.
 - `removeOtherSetEntries`
 a flag which enables the sync module to add additional Set entries without deleting existing ones, if set to `false`.
 If set to `true`, which is the default value of the option, it deletes the existing Set entries.